On This Page

 Pit or Flush Toilets

 Vehicle Accessible Camping

-The campgrounds are: Lindeman (sites #1-21), Greendrop (sites #22-40), and Paleface (sites #41-87) and Radium (sites # 1-59).
+The frontcountry campgrounds are: Lindeman Loop (sites #1-23), Greendrop Loop (sites #1-18), and Paleface Loop (sites #1-48), Flora Loop (sites #1-33) and Radium Loop (sites #1-60).
 There are 20 double sites and 1 pull through site.
-Radium campground has larger sites more suitable for RV units.
+Radium Loop has larger sites more suitable for RV units.
 There is a two vehicle maximum per site, with the second vehicle paying an extra half camping fee (second RV=extra full fee).
 Maximum 8 people (up to four adults) per site.
 No extra parking available.